21 Nov 2024 World Airspace Risk Summary Print

 Iran

-Following the shoot-down of Ukraine Int Airlines flight 752 over Tehran in Jan 2020, several countries issued airspace warnings for Iran, including: the UK, Canada, Germany, and France.
+In Jan 2020, following the shoot-down of Ukraine Int Airlines flight 752 over Tehran, several countries issued airspace warnings for Iran, including: the UK, Canada, Germany, and France.
 The US has issued an outright flight ban, but all the others advise against landing or overflying the country at the lower flight levels.
-The airspace adjoining the Tehran FIR is also at risk: Iraq, Afghanistan and Pakistan.

 Major events: